 You can find more information on our IUI page

 In Vitro Fertilisation (IVF) treatment is when eggs are collected from your ovaries, and then combined with prepared sperm in a laboratory.
-Once your eggs are fertilised, they are cultured in an incubator, and after five days one or two of the resulting embryos are transferred back to your womb where they hopefully develop as a natural pregnancy.
+Once your eggs are fertilised, they are cultured, or artificially grown, in an incubator, and after five days one or two of the resulting embryos are transferred back to your womb where they hopefully develop as a natural pregnancy.

 IVF is appropriate for when the partner who is providing the eggs is also intending to carry the pregnancy.
-IVF may be recommended if attempts with IUI have previously been unsuccessful, if the partner undergoing treatment has fertility issues such endometriosis or difficulties with ovulation, or is over 36 years old.
+IVF may be recommended if attempts with IUI have previously been unsuccessful, if the partner undergoing treatment has fertility issues such endometriosis (when tissue that normally lines the uterus grows outside the uterus) or difficulties with ovulation, or is over 36 years old.

 You can find more information on our IVF Page